Ganon: You went through nine dungeons?

 - Center-grip shields under various names are used offensively in martial arts from Turkey, Iran, the Indian sub-continent and the Malay archipelago including the Philippines.
 Uses include striking, trapping, distraction, unbalancing and levering the opponent's shield out of the way.

 - This is the very purpose of small but heavy shields like the buckler and targe.
-They don't provide much protection but they basically turn the left hand into a Power Fist.
+They don't provide much protection but they basically turn the left hand (or right hand, if you're The Southpaw) into a Power Fist.
 Some models are made entirely of metal.

 - European fighting manuals from the Middle Ages through the seventeenth century or so include similar techniques.
 How these were actually applied is a matter of reconstruction and speculation.